Pregnancy Insurance – Is it really necessary?

 - Ask your Heart – I’ve learnt that not only are pregnancies different, people are different.
 Some clients are “cool” with not having the insurance and it does not affect their pregnancy mood.
 Others want to have the plans ready for the ‘just-in-case” scenarios before they can enjoy the pregnancy with a peace of mind.
 The most important thing is that the mother must feel totally supported and happy so ask yourself if this is something you feel absolutely necessary especially if budget is a consideration.

-If you are having a baby, my heartiest congratulations and I hope this Baby Budget Checklist will help you in planning through your pregnancy journey.
-Click here to download the Baby Budget Checklist.
+If you are having a baby, my heartiest congratulations and I hope this Maternity Plans Comparison Guide will help you to understand the common benefits of Pregnancy Insurance offered by different insurers.
+Click here to download the Maternity Plans Comparison Guide.

 *Pre-existing condition may be excluded